sassoftware/viya4-monitoring-kubernetes/samples/tls/monitoring/README.md

 ## Using This Sample

-You customize your logging deployment by specifying values in `user.env` and `*.yaml` files.
+You customize your monitoring deployment by specifying values in `user.env` and `*.yaml` files.
 These files are stored in a local directory outside of your repository that is identified by the `USER_DIR` environment variable.
 See the
-[main README](../../../README.md#customization) to for information about the customization process.
+[monitoring README](../../../monitoring/README.md#mon_custom) for information about the customization process.

 The customization files in this sample provide a starting point for the customization files for a deployment that supports monitoring with TLS enabled.